 Ultimately, it’s not only a person’s credit score that may be impacted due to bankruptcy.
 Since this status may be on your report for up to 10 years, it can decrease your credit card and loan approval odds.
 To ensure that you stay on the right track, an attorney may suggest visiting with them if you are thinking about making a big purchase of some kind while still operating under a bankruptcy chapter.

 The biggest thing we want clients to take away from a consultation, is that even if you do have to file for bankruptcy in order to get out of the sticky financial situation you are in, it isn’t forever.
-To find out more about how bankruptcy can benefit your finances in the long-term, please contact a bankruptcy lawyer in Clearwater, FL today.
+To find out more about how bankruptcy can benefit your finances in the long-term, please contact a bankruptcy lawyer today.